 Population

-Children 2 to 17 years of age were eligible if they had a diagnosis of asthma made by a physician, had a previous episode of acute wheeze, and had persistent moderate to severe asthma after completing 1 hour of initial treatment.
+Children 2 to 17 years of age were eligible if they had a diagnosis of asthma made by a physician, had a previous episode of acute wheezing, and had persistent moderate to severe asthma after completing 1 hour of initial treatment.
 This treatment included systemic steroids, three doses of inhaled ipratropium bromide and three doses of inhaled salbutamol.

 Intervention